A breakdown that helps you decide which district of Cairo would fit your best needs.

 4. Downtown Cairo

 Downtown Cairo has been the major urban center of Cairo since it was built in the 1800s.
 Designed by French architects, Khedive Ismail (the viceroy of Egypt under Turkish rule at the time) wanted to make the Egyptian Kingdom capital more prosperous than Paris; European style urban planning was of great importance to him.
-It also home to the famed Tahrir Square, the site for many political demonstrations in Cairo, including that of the 2011 Egyptian Revolution which led to President Hosni Mubarak’s departure from office.
+It is also home to the famed Tahrir Square, the site for many political demonstrations in Cairo, including that of the 2011 Egyptian Revolution which led to President Hosni Mubarak’s departure from office.

 5. El Gouna